SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 Copilot prompt:	Can you create a table with the above projects, and with a Title column containing the project name, a Description column containing a short description for the project, a Health column containing 3 smileys (one happy, one meh, one unhappy), a Progress column a Start date and an ETA (Estimated Time of Arrival) column ?

-3\.
-Activities Summary
+3. Activities Summary

 Copilot prompt:	Can you list all the logged notes in a table, with the following columns: Project Title, Logged Notes, Date using the exact precise dates from the source activity file?

-Copilot prompt:	\[Optional (to have an Excel companion for tasks / projects follow up)] - export this table to Excel and include data validation picklists for Health (🙂/😐/🙁) and Progress (Planned/In progress/In review/Completed).
+Copilot prompt:	[Optional (to have an Excel companion for tasks / projects follow up)] - export this table to Excel and include data validation picklists for Health (🙂/😐/🙁) and Progress (Planned/In progress/In review/Completed).

-4\.
-Risks / Challenges
+4. Risks / Challenges

 4.1	Current